Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4-Bit-Quantization-Models-QLoRa.md

 <br>

-Let's walk through the steps that a weight matrix $W$ goes through to be converted to the NF4 data type using block-wise quantization:
+Let's walk through the steps that a weight matrix $$W$$ goes through to be converted to the NF4 data type using block-wise quantization:

-1. Flatten the weight matrix $W$ into a one-dimensional sequence.
+1. Flatten the weight matrix $$W$$ into a one-dimensional sequence.

-2. Then split $W$ into equal sized blocks.
+2. Then split $$W$$ into equal sized blocks.

 3. Normalize each block with its absolute maximum value to make sure the weights fit within the quantization range of [-1, 1].